AashvikTyagi/fg305/README.md

 # fg305
-this contains the fusion 360 files for my 3d printed mod to convert a g305 into a custom <30g fingertip mouse!
+this contains the fusion360 files for my 3d printed mod to convert a g305 into a custom <30g fingertip mouse!

+it sadly does not contain separate stl files due to me being lazy but it's extremely easy to export to stl using f360, which has a near-complete version for free to hobbyists!

 aaa battery holder by MatNS: https://www.thingiverse.com/thing:4725120